View Waneta Burt's Obituary on lancastereaglegazette.com and share memories

 Waneta expressed her passion for taking care of the elderly by working in home healthcare and nursing homes.
 She loved her family greatly, having a soft spot for her grandchildren especially.

-She is survived by her children, Garry (Debbie) Caudy, Vickie (Tom) Depmsey, Cheryl (Kim) McCafferty, and Bill (Amanda) Burt; grandchildren, Kelly, Samantha, Chad, Bobby, Matt, Nicole, Ashleigh, Mackinley, Craig, Kyle, Randy, Hope, Brittany, David, Hannah, and Abby; great grandchildren, David, Tyler, Kelsie, Jessica, Chase, Connor, Carlee, Cydney, Levi, Austin, Grace, Owen, Brylee, Noah, Olivia, and Ava; great-great grandchild, Kaiden,; brother, Richard Carpenter; sister, Alberta Winner; son-in-law, David Brookover; and many nieces and nephews.
+She is survived by her children, Garry (Debbie) Caudy, Vickie (Tom) Dempsey, Cheryl (Kim) McCafferty, and Bill (Amanda) Burt; grandchildren, Kelly, Samantha, Chad, Bobby, Matt, Nicole, Ashleigh, Mackinley, Craig, Kyle, Randy, Hope, Brittany, David, Hannah, and Abby; great grandchildren, David, Tyler, Kelsie, Jessica, Chase, Connor, Carlee, Cydney, Levi, Austin, Grace, Owen, Brylie, Noah, Weston, Olivia, and Ava; great-great grandchild, Kaiden,; brother, Richard Carpenter; sister, Alberta Winner; son-in-law, David Brookover; and many nieces and nephews.

-Due to the Covid-19 Pandemic, a private service will take place.
-A live stream of the service will be available starting at 12 PM on the Frank E. Smith Funeral Home Facebook page on Wednesday, May 27, 2020.
+Family and friends may visit from 10 AM until 12 PM on Wednesday, May 27, 2020 at the JOHNSON-SMITH FUNERAL HOME CHAPEL, 207 S. Main St., Baltimore, OH, 43105.
+We ask that guests maintain safe social distancing practices while at the funeral home.
+Due to the Covid-19 Pandemic, services will be private, but may be live streamed on the Frank E. Smith Funeral Home Facebook page at 12 Noon on Wednesday.
 Burial will take place at Floral Hills Memory Gardens.

 The family would like to thank Altercare of Thornville, Fairfield Medical Center, and FairHoPe Hospice for the excellent care Waneta received.